Khalilo2415/Ar-coloring-page-mspr/README.md

 # Ar-coloring-page-mspr
-Local project to try AR
+Local project to try AR on a web utilisation on Js.